Information-Geometric Optimization Algorithms: A Unifying Picture via Invariance Principles: Algorithm Description

 where the gradients are taken at point $\theta=\theta^t$, and $I$ is the Fisher information matrix. \end{defi}

-Natural evolution strategies (NES, \cite{Wierstra2008,Glasmachers2010,Sun:2009:ENE:1569901.1569976}) feature a related gradient \emph{descent} with $f(x)$ instead of $W_{\theta^t}^f(x)$.
+Natural evolution strategies (NES, \citealt{Wierstra2008,Glasmachers2010,Sun:2009:ENE:1569901.1569976,wierstra2014natural}) feature a related gradient \emph{descent} with $f(x)$ instead of $W_{\theta^t}^f(x)$.
 The associated flow would read

 where the gradient is taken at $\theta^{t}$ (in the sequel when not explicitly stated, gradients in $\theta$ are taken at $\theta=\theta^{t}$).
-However, in the end NESs always implement algorithms using sample quantiles, as if derived from the gradient ascent of $W_{\theta^t}^f(x)$.
+However, in the end NESs always implement algorithms using sample quantiles (via ``nonlinear \textit{fitness shaping}''), as if derived from the gradient ascent of $W_{\theta^t}^f(x)$.

 The update \eqref{eq:IGOsemiexplicit} is a weighted average of ``intrinsic moves'' increasing the log-likelihood of some points.
 We can slightly rearrange the update as